 One thing to remember with bond funds and ETFs is that they never mature.
 Individual bonds do mature, at which time the investor received the face value of the bond.
 This doesn’t happen in a fund or an ETF and investors need to be cognizant of this.

-Investing in bonds can add diversification to your portfolio, however it is important to understand what you are investing in.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+Investing in bonds can add diversification to your portfolio, however it is important to understand what you are investing in.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Examples of bonds